edgarigl/XEmbedEclipsePlugin/README.md

 4. In the list, check XEmbedFeature plug-in
 5. Then select the destination **Archive file** and choose the path.
 6. Press **Finish** button.

-## How the plugin works

-When the `xembed_window_id` dynamic variable is read from a launch configuration, it opens the XEmbedView view, creates a composite, and returns its window ID (hex value).